ktorio/ktor-documentation/topics/creating_interactive_website.md

 ### Adding FreeMarker as a Ktor plugin

 [Plugins](Plugins.md) are a mechanism that Ktor provides to enable support for certain functionality, such as encoding, compression, logging, authentication, among others.
-While the implementation details of Ktor plugins (acting as interceptors / middleware providing extra functionality) aren't relevant for this hands-on tutorial, we will use this mechanism to `install` the `FreeMarker` plugin, by adding the following lines to the top of our `Application.module()` definition in the `Application.kt` file:
+While the implementation details of Ktor plugins (acting as interceptors / middleware providing extra functionality) aren't relevant for this tutorial, we will use this mechanism to `install` the `FreeMarker` plugin, by adding the following lines to the top of our `Application.module()` definition in the `Application.kt` file:

 ```kotlin
 fun Application.module() {